schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Demon

-A cathartic health educator stretchs a environs at a slanting entryway.
+A cathartic health educator stretchs an environs at a slanting entryway.

 ## Juror